hustcer/setup-nu/README.md

 1. [run-test.yaml](https://github.com/hustcer/setup-nu/blob/main/.github/workflows/run-test.yaml)
 2. [run-matrix.yaml](https://github.com/hustcer/setup-nu/blob/main/.github/workflows/run-matrix.yaml)

-If you want to use the latest version of nushell you can specify this by set `check-latest` to `true`.
+If you want to use the latest version of nushell you can specify this by set `check-latest` to `true`(it's the same as `version: '*'`, but more readable).
 For example the following installs the latest version:

 ```yaml
 - uses: hustcer/setup-nu@v1-beta1